yoctopuce/yoctolib_java/README.txt

 ------------------------
-build.bat               Automated build script for Windows build.sh                Automated build script for UNIX platforms FILES.txt               List of files contained in this archive RELEASE.txt             Release notes
+build.bat               Automated build script for Windows build.sh                Automated build script for UNIX platforms pom.xml                 Maven build script to compile library and examples FILES.txt               List of files contained in this archive RELEASE.txt             Release notes
-Documentation/          API Reference, in HTML and PDF format Examples/               Directory with sample programs in Java NetBeansProject/        Netbeans project to compile Java library Sources/                Source code of the high-level library (in Java) Binaries/               Precompiled Java library
+Documentation/          API Reference, in HTML and PDF format Examples/               Directory with sample programs in Java JsonParser/             Json parser source file (not used by Maven lib) Sources/                Source code of the high-level library (in Java) Binaries/               Precompiled far files

 In order to use the Java examples, you will probably need to download as well the VirtualHub software for your OS.